CSCI210Mines/project2/README.md

 Output
 ```
-OUTPUT ERROR: subdirectory a on path does not exist
+ERROR: directory a does not exist
-OUTPUT SUCCESS: node a created
+MKDIR SUCCESS: node /a successfully created
-OUTPUT SUCCESS: node b created
+MKDIR SUCCESS: node /a/b successfully created
 ```

 ### Sample Execution 3